fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-We define a freely generated `Free` for `Machines` by creating an GADT with a
+We define a freely generated `Free` for `Machines` by creating a GADT with a
 data type for each element of the algebra.
 Each data type has the same input
 parameters as its corresponding element, is parameterised over the return type,
-with the convention that it is named the same but capitalised:
+and is named the same with capitalisation:

 {lang="text"}
 ~~~~~~~~